-Just about every organic gardening book or blog advocates the benefits of companion planting in the garden.
-In fact, I’ve written before about plant pairs whose natural properties work together in the garden to reduce pests and boost plant health (without chemicals!).
+Just about every organic gardening book or blog advocates for companion planting.
+I’ve even written before about plant pairs that control pests in the garden and boost plant health.
+Sounds perfect, right?

 Companion Planting Chart

-So, you start picking out what you want to grow in your garden this year and search “companion planting chart” on Google.
-And you get a few results that look something like this (courtesy of the Garden Stamp):
+So, you start picking out what you want to grow in your garden this year.
+Next, you search “companion planting chart” on Google.
+Then you get a few results that look something like this (courtesy of the Garden Stamp):

-After much time and much study of multiple conflicting charts (with the help of a magnifying glass maybe), you eventually figure out a plan that works (you think) and eagerly start planting your soon-to-be flourishing organic garden.
+After studying multiple conflicting charts (with the help of a magnifying glass maybe), you eventually figure out a plan (you think).
+Then you eagerly start planting your organic garden.

-Then you realize… the tomatoes are right by the potatoes (and the chart says they do not get along!).
-Once the peas are done you won’t be able to put in beans because they’re right by the garlic… which the chart assures you will be a disaster!
+But you realize… the tomatoes are right by the potatoes (and the chart says they don’t get along!).
+Once the peas are done you won’t be able to put in beans because they’re right by the garlic.
+The chart assures you that will be a disaster!

 Sigh… Gardening was supposed to be fun, right?

 So what’s an organic gardener to do?
 And is companion planting really worth all the hassle?

 Companion Planting: Helpful or Hype?

 Countless gardening experts swear by the practice and have written whole books on the subject.
 Yet, many horticultural experts consider companion planting gardens “folklore” rather than science.